octobercms/docs/3.x/cms/ajax/turbo-router.md

 });
 ```

-The `oc.pageReady` function can be used to wait for the page to be ready before calling some code.
-This function returns a promise that is resolved after all the page scripts have loaded.
+The `oc.pageReady` function is used call code when the page and scripts are ready.
+The function returns a promise that is resolved after all the page scripts have loaded, or immediately if they are already loaded.

 ```js
 oc.pageReady().then(() => {